Exciting new Bible translation!

 - not a commercial product like most English Bibles—freely available to use, copy, print, adapt, or retranslate—no need to ask for permission

-Currently as of late-October 2024, we have the first draft of the New Testament available, plus several Old Testament books trialled (Genesis, Exodus, Joshua, Judges, Ruth, 1 Samuel, Esther, Job, Obadiah, Jonah, and Malachi, along with most of 2 Samuel and a few Psalms, combines to around 30% of the Hebrew scriptures), so a total of over 48% of the Bible drafted.
+Currently as of mid-November 2024, we have the first draft of the New Testament available, plus several Old Testament books trialled (Genesis, Exodus, Joshua, Judges, Ruth, 1&2 Samuel, Esther, Job, Obadiah, Jonah, Haggai, and Malachi, along with about a third of 1 Kings and a few Psalms combines to around 32% of the Hebrew scriptures), so a total of half of the Bible drafted.
 That’s more than enough for you to get an idea of the style that we’re aiming for, although some decisions (even some major ones) are still in flux (and will be for quite some time yet).

 But we’re also excited about the way that every word in the OET Literal Version is linked to the Hebrew or Greek word that it’s translated from.
 Also, as part of the OET commitment to transparency, for ‘The Messianic Update’ (New Testament) with a few clicks (and with the help of a companion website), you can go all the way from our text to a photograph of the original Greek manuscript that it’s translated from.
 Try clicking on a word in our Reader.